 The four final teams will be competing for the trophy.
 This is always a very hard fought finale.
 No-one gives way and each team intends to win!

-Simon Johnson, one of the UK's top aerobatic pilots performed the most breathtaking display at last year’s Country Fair and is returning to us again this year.
-Simon will perform in his Extra 330SC, the world’s most advanced aerobatic aircraft.
-Produced by Extra Aircraft of Germany, the Extra 330SC is lighter and more manoeuvrable than any other aircraft of its type.
-The Extra tumbles and rotates at awe-inspiring rates in almost any attitude, achieving speeds of 250mph whilst subjecting the pilot to forces in excess of +/- 10 g.
-Today’s display will give spectators a fascinating insight into the precision and complexity of modern unlimited aerobatics.
+Simon Johnson, one of the UK's top aerobatic pilots performed the most breathtaking display at last year’s Country Fair and is returning to us this year.
+Simon will perform in his Extra 330SC, the world’s newest and most advanced aerobatic aircraft.
+Produced by Extra Aircraft of Germany, the Extra 330SC is lighter, faster and more manoeuvrable than any other aircraft of its type.
+The Extra tumbles and rotates at awe inspiring rates in almost any attitude, achieving speeds of 250mph whilst subjecting the pilot to forces in excess of +/- 10g.
+Today’s show will give spectators a fascinating insight into the precision and complexity of modern unlimited aerobatics.